jordicenzano/serverless-distributed-live-platform/README.md

 # Serverless distributed live platform

 This system allows you to stream SRT (h264 + AAC) and create the live ABR in a fully distributed way.
-This implementation uses [AWS Lambdas](https://aws.amazon.com/lambda/) to perform a segmented serverless transcoding, this allow us to instantly scale to any type of renditions and transcoding settings, tested from 2160p@60fps to 144p (h264 - AAC).
+This implementation uses [AWS Lambdas](https://aws.amazon.com/lambda/) to perform a segmented serverless transcoding, this allow us to instantly scale to any type of renditions and transcoding settings, tested up to 2160p@60fps (h264 - AAC).

 [![Demo video](https://img.youtube.com/vi/ESMNOfE2aZY/0.jpg)](https://www.youtube.com/watch?v=ESMNOfE2aZY)
 TODO: Shot & edit the video